Sipaa-Projects/SipaaKernel/README.md

 Maybe, if i get an ARM device.

 ### Will it have a desktop environment & apps?
-Nope, but you can make these with the SipaaKernel API.
+Nope, but you can make an OS with the SipaaKernel APIs.